 The AID/USID field contains an identifier for the sensing responder for the duration of the sensing session.
 If the sensing responder is associated with the sensing initiator, the value is set to the sensing responder’s AID.
-If the sensing responder is not associated with the sensing initiator, the AID/USID field is set to the USID, which is assigned by the sensing initiator to identify the sensing responder.
+If the sensing responder is not associated with the sensing initiator, the AID/USID field is set to the USID, which is assigned by the sensing initiator to identify the sensing responder and has the same length as the AID(#1695).

-The Poll Assigned field in the Sensing Measurement Setup Request frame is set to 1 to indicate that the sensing initiator polls the sensing receiver in each sensing measurement instance; and it is set to 0 otherwise(#737).
+The Poll Assigned field (#1547) is set to 1 to indicate that the sensing initiator polls the sensing responder(#1648) in each sensing measurement instance; and it is set to 0 otherwise(#737).

 (#559)The CSI Variation Threshold subfield values are defined in Table 9-401s (CSI Variation Threshold subfield definition).